Healthy Recipes Blog

 Jump to Recipe Review Recipe

-This delicious Asian salmon is quickly broiled and coated with a flavorful soy sauce, honey, and garlic glaze.
-This ultra-quick recipe is ready in 20 minutes, making it ideal for a weeknight dinner.
+This delicious 20-minute Asian salmon is quickly broiled and then coated with a flavorful glaze of soy sauce, honey, and garlic.

 Asian salmon is served on a white plate with chopsticks.

 This Asian salmon is easy and flavorful.
-Unlike complex recipes where you need to marinate the fish before cooking, in this recipe, I simply brush the salmon with oil, broil it, and then coat it in a simple glaze.
-Salmon is always delicious, even when minimally seasoned.
+Unlike complex recipes where you need to marinate the fish before cooking, I simply brush the salmon with oil, broil it, and then coat it in a simple glaze.
+Salmon is always delicious, even when minimally seasoned (check out this baked salmon recipe, for example).
 But this Asian version is exceptionally flavorful.
 I make it for my family almost weekly.

 The ingredients needed for making Asian salmon.

-• Soy sauce: I use reduced-sodium soy sauce in most of my recipes.
+• Soy sauce: I use reduced-sodium soy sauce.
+You can use a gluten-free alternative.

 • Salmon fillets: I prefer skin-on fillets.
-The skin is the best part of the fish!
+The skin is the best part!

 Instructions

-In a small saucepan, whisk the soy sauce and cornstarch.
-Add the honey, hot sauce, minced garlic, and minced ginger, whisking to combine.
-Heat the mixture over medium-low heat, whisking often, until it thickens into a glaze, 2- 3 minutes.
-Remove from heat.
+In a small saucepan, combine the soy sauce, cornstarch, honey, hot sauce, garlic, and ginger.
+Heat the mixture over medium-low heat, whisking often, until it thickens into a glaze.

 Cooking the glaze in a small saucepan.